guberger/guberger.github.io/index.md

 ## News

+[7/2021] Our papers **Complexity of the LTI system trajectory boundedness problem** and **Data-driven feedback stabilization of switched linear systems with probabilistic stability guarantees** were accepted for presentation at _2021 60th Conference on Decision and Control_ (December 2021)

 [5/2021] Our paper **$p$-dominant switched linear systems** was accepted for publication in _Automatica_

 [4/2021] Our paper **Worst-case topological entropy and minimal data rate for state observation of switched linear systems** was selected for publication in _Communications of the ACM Research Highlights_ ([https://cacm.acm.org](https://cacm.acm.org))